Semi-Precious Stone Jewellery Cleaning At Home Our Top Tips

-Start by sorting your jewellery out and check for loose stones by gently tapping them, if you find any movement keep these by to take to a specialist for repair.
+Start by sorting your silver jewellery, semi-precious stone jewellery and precious stone jewellery out and check for loose stones by gently tapping them, if you find any movement keep these by to take to a specialist for repair.
 Next tackle the tangle, if you have necklace chains in a knot it’s not as hard as you might think, just pop them on a soft surface and gently use your finger to roll them and they should start to loosen, don’t be tempted to pull at a knot, once you get them loose, with a something fine like a pin, start to tease out the strands until you have enough to work with and unravel the rest.
 It just takes a little patience.

 What Jewellery is safe to clean?

-Separate the different types of jewellery, as not all pieces are safe to clean, if it’s plated do not clean as you will remove a layer of the plating, some stones like Opals are porous and can shrink, so again leave these for a specialist.
-When it comes to costume jewellery like fake pearls it’s best to test a small area at the back of the necklace to ensure you don’t damage the surface.
+Separate the different types of jewellery, as not all pieces are safe to clean, if it’s plated do not clean as you will remove a layer of the plating, some stone jewellery like Opals are porous and can shrink, so again leave these for a specialist.
+When it comes to costume jewellery like faux pearls it’s best to test a small area at the back of the necklace to ensure you don’t damage the surface.

 What’s good for jewellery cleaning?

 Now that your jewellery is organised it’s time to clean the Jewellery, the best for cleaning jewellery at home is mild soapy water and a soft toothbrush.
 First soak your silver and gold jewellery in the soapy solution to loosen the build-up of dirt, no longer than 10 minutes for this, then very gently get into the nooks and crannies with the brush, use a cotton bud to clean behind the stone settings where dirt builds up, gently pat dry and leave somewhere warm to evaporate any remaining moisture.